 One World, One Passion

 Speaking of events and getting back to my original point, they are a good way to both explore the city from a local point of view and hang out with like-minded people.
-This way, I found people who liked parks just as much as I did (check out the Central Park wall in NYC), had a love for American poetry (I saw Poe’s grave, y’all) or accidentally sit next to someone who has lived in the same place as you (a big shoutout to Malmö, Sweden).
+This way, I found people who liked parks just as much as I did (check out the Central Park walk in NYC), had a love for American poetry (I saw Poe’s grave, y’all) or accidentally sit next to someone who has lived in the same place as you (a big shoutout to Malmö, Sweden).

 So if you ask me whether the mission of HI USA is actually accomplished, I will vehemently nod my head in agreement.
 Oh, and it happens to be just what I am trying to do here on my little blog as well: making the world a little better through travel, because travel is the best teacher and helps spread tolerance and cheer.
 Seriously, nothing will dismantle your carefully crafted stereotypes better than to be confronted with people from all over the world who, at the core, seem to be just like you.
 And they love what you do, that is travel.
 Let’s all connect over mutual passions.